HomeReal Estate10 Point checklist before Buying Property

 1. Property fitment in your budget

-1. Ratio of black money and white money
+1. The ratio of black money and white money

-The second thing you need to check is a ratio of black money and white money.
+The second thing you need to check is the ratio of black money and white money.
 Although it is illegal to deal in black money.
-However, in a majority of state dealing black money while buying a property is quite common.
-You need to prepare yourself for dealing black money.
+However, in a majority of states dealing black money while buying a property is quite common.
+You need to prepare yourself for dealing with black money.

 Also Read – How RERA website helps you for home buying?

-1. Your Credit score and chance of getting Home loan
+1. Your Credit score and chance of getting a Home loan

 The third thing you need to check is your CIBIL score.
 Your CIBIL credit score decides your chance of getting a home loan.
-You can get your free credit score online on CIBIL site.
-Higher the credit score means better the chance of getting a home loan.
+You can get your free credit score online on the CIBIL site.
+A higher credit score means a better chance of getting a home loan.

 1. Pre-approved Home Loan

-It is advisable to take approval of home loan in advance.
+It is advisable to take approval of a home loan in advance.
 A pre-approved home loan will help you in deciding your budget.
 It will also give an idea about EMI payable for the loan amount.
-You can also save time and last minute hassle of applying for home loan.
+You can also save time and last-minute hassle of applying for a home loan.

 1. Tax exemption and your fitment